Gan Peck Cheng

-Gan Peck Cheng (顏碧貞 (颜碧贞, Gân Phek-cheng, Yán Bìzhēn), born 21 November 1966) is a Malaysian politician who has served as Member of the Johor State Legislative Assembly (MLA) for Penggaram since May 2013.
-She served as Deputy Speaker of the Johor State Legislative Assembly from June 2018 to January 2022 and State Leader of the Opposition of Johor from October 2015 to the collapse of the Barisan Nasional (BN) state administration in May 2018.
-She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) opposition coalition.
+Gan Peck Cheng (顏碧貞 (颜碧贞, Gân Phek-cheng, Yán Bìzhēn), born 21 November 1966) is a Malaysian politician and kindergarten teacher who has served as Member of the Johor State Legislative Assembly (MLA) for Penggaram since May 2013.
+She served as Deputy Speaker of the Johor State Legislative Assembly from June 2018 to January 2022 and State Leader of the Opposition of Johor from October 2015 to May 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR), Barisan Alternatif (BA) and Gagasan Rakyat (GR) coalitions.

 Personal life

 She was born in Kampung Minyak Beku, Batu Pahat, Johor.
 She got her secondary education in Chinese High School Batu Pahat.

 Earlier career

-Before she served as a state assemblywoman, she have been working as a kindergarten teacher.
+Before she served as a state assemblywoman, she has been working as a kindergarten teacher.